nnmsIsaac/DebateBot/README.md

 ### Machine Prerequisites
 - Set up a VPS or something similar - This is a Discord bot, so if you want it to be constantly running, you need somewhere to run it while you're offline.
 - Install Node and NPM.
 You need to install `Discord.js`. (`npm install discord.js` should work just fine)
-- Install FFMPEG.
+- Install `FFMPEG`.
 This is important!
 If on a linux-based system, `sudo apt-get install ffmpeg` should do the trick.

 ### Getting the Code
 - Clone this repo into a folder labeled `Debate Bot` or `Debate Code` or something else that makes sense.